PITYRIASIS RUBRA PILARIS

 What does pityriasis rubra pilaris look like?

-The rash usually starts suddenly on the scalp and spreads to cover much of the trunk.
+The rash usually starts suddenly on the scalp and spreads to cover much of the chest and abdomen.

-The patches are dry, scaly and red with an orange tinge and have well defined edges.
-Patches may join together to cover large areas of skin.
-Occasionally, people with pityriasis rubra pilaris become red all over; this is called erythroderma.
+The patches are dry, scaly and red with an orange tinge and have well-definededges.
+Smaller patches may join together to cover large areas of skin.
+Occasionally, people with pityriasis rubra pilaris can become red all over; this is called erythroderma.

-The palms and soles thicken and have an orange colour.
-The nails may thicken and may be discoloured and sometimes shed.
+The skin on the palms and soles may become thickened and have an orange colour.
+The nails may thicken and be discoloured and sometimes shed.

 How will pityriasis rubra pilaris be diagnosed?